niclan/docker-registry-ops/README.md

 secrets and checks git).

 Deploying to stage and prod requires that all git managed files are comitted and up to date in git.
 The Makefile checks this.
+This is because the image is tagged with the git digest and the digest must reflect all the actuall files that go into the image.

 ## Secrets

+This turns out to be not actually useful for this project, unless you want to requite a secret to get access to the endpoints.
+The webserver does not support using this.

 We use Hashicorp vault to store secrets.
 To support getting secrets from vault into the deployment the directory `vault` is provided with a Makefile using `consul-template` to write a manifest file into the kustomize/base directory.

-The manifest file is is secret.yaml from secret-yaml.ctmpl.
+The manifest file is is `secret.yaml` from `secret-yaml.ctmpl`.
 This can be used for secretRef to put the secrets into the pod environment.
 This is defined in [`kustomize/base/Deployment.yaml`](kustomize/base/Deployment.yaml)

-The files that kustomize uses as input must reside within the kustomize file hierarchy, therefore the Makefile writes to ../kustomize/base.
-If you use the secret.yaml file it will be subject to kustomize's customizations.
+The files that kustomize uses as input must reside within the kustomize file hierarchy, therefore the Makefile writes to `../kustomize/base`.
+If you use the `secret.yaml` file it will be subject to kustomize's customizations.

-The template files are only processed by `consul-template`, so you have to make new ones to get it to collect keys from different vault paths for each of the environments/namespaces you deploy to and generate manifests into the correct directories and then update the kustomization.yaml files to pick them up.
+The template files are only processed by `consul-template`, so you have to make new ones to get it to collect keys from different vault paths for each of the environments/namespaces you deploy to and generate manifests into the correct directories and then update the `kustomization.yaml` files to pick them up.